-The first time you view the layout for an action you've created, certain fields are pre-populated: target object default fields, standard required fields, and any custom universally required fields.
+The first time you view the layout for an action you've created, certain fields are prepopulated: target object default fields, standard required fields, and any custom universally required fields.
 We're going to add more fields to the Create a Case action so the mobile technicians can put more information into the case for the Acme Wireless support reps.

-- 1. In Setup, go to Customize > Accounts > Buttons, Links, and Actions. - 2.
+- 1. In the object management settings for accounts, go to Buttons, Links, and Actions. - 2.
 Click Layout next to our Create a Case action.